langston-barrett/czz/doc/overview.rst

 - It can exercise effectful, non-deterministic code that is not amenable to traditional fuzzing techniques.

+Of course, it also has some notable :ref:`drawbacks and limitations
+<limitations>`.

 czz currently targets languages that compile to LLVM (e.g., C, C++, Rust, etc.), but is built on the language-agnostic
 `Crucible <https://github.com/GaloisInc/crucible>`_ library, and also includes